 The 10% Loan Notes issued on 11 July 2016 were part of the consideration for the acquisition of Graphite Advancements Pty Ltd (see note 12).
 The Loan Notes are unsecured, accrue interest at 10% per annum, and are convertible at the option of the Company into Ordinary Shares at 2p per Ordinary Share, together with any interest owing.
 The Loan Notes convert 12 months from issue, or earlier at the option of the Company, provided such conversion does not result in the holders owning more than 29.9% of the issued share capital of the Company.
 On 11 July 2017, the loan notes matured.
-4,343,724 shares of nominal value 0.1p were issued at a share price of 2p.
-All other loan notes were extended by the holders and, since the year end, the Board has determined that the Company will exercise its right to convert all the remaining loan notes together with the associated accrued interest into ordinary shares in the Company.
+4,343,724 Ordinary Shares of nominal value 0.1p were issued at a share price of 2p.
+All other loan notes were extended by the holders.
+The Company exercised its right to convert all the remaining loan notes together with the associated accrued interest into Ordinary Shares in the Company.